derrandz/gemini-dht-spec/Routing-Algorithm-And-Structure.md

 #### Hat Club

-We define `n` as the length of IDs assigned to node, A hat club is represented as an address space (N>>n) such that each ID belonging to a hat club shares the same `h` bits with the concerned node's ID.
+We define `n` as the length of IDs assigned to node, A hat club is represented as an address space (N>>2^n) such that each ID belonging to a hat club shares the same `h` bits with the concerned node's ID.

 In a given hat club:

-  * IDs are ordered according to their _**numerical closeness**_ to the concerned node's ID.
+  * IDs are ordered on a N>>2^n ring according to their _**numerical closeness**_ to center's ID (representing "the start point on the ring").
   * IDs partaking in a hat club are all unique.
-  *
+  * A hat club can measure the distance between a given ID and its center ID's.
+  * A hat club can calculate the **numerically closest* ID to its center.

 ### 3. Routing Algorithm
 ---